-Zscaler has built a multi-tenant global security cloud that provides secure Internet services to our customers, who have globally distributed workforce and offices.
-The Zscaler platform enables our customers to avoid the difficulties involved in deploying and managing security hardware, while providing secure access to Internet access.
+Zscaler has built a multi-tenant global security cloud that provides secure internet services to our customers, who have globally distributed workforce and offices.
+The Zscaler platform enables our customers to avoid the difficulties involved in deploying and managing security hardware, while providing secure access to internet access.

 Zscaler also provides SSL inspection, which allows customers to scan encrypted content within SSL enabled sites.

 Google search is the most preferred search engine in the world with more than 4 billion web searches performed every day.
-Google also provides a suite of productivity apps, ‘Google Apps for Business’ along with tons of other consumer tools, such as Maps and Gmail.
+Google also provides a suite of productivity apps, ‘Google Apps for Business’ along with many other consumer tools, such as Maps and Gmail.
 By default, the Google search home page and other Google Enterprise services are accessed over an SSL connection.

 Sporadically, Zscaler customers have reported the following issues while accessing Google Search services through the Zscaler platform: